trizen/devel-nytprof/README.md

 Devel::NYTProf is a powerful feature-rich source code profiler for Perl 5.

-This is a fork with support for syntax-highlighting.
+This is a fork with support for syntax-highlighting, using [Perl::Tokenizer](https://metacpan.org/pod/Perl::Tokenizer).

-For the official version, pleasee see:
+For the official version, please see:

 * https://github.com/timbunce/devel-nytprof

 [![Build Status](https://secure.travis-ci.org/timbunce/devel-nytprof.png)](http://travis-ci.org/timbunce/devel-nytprof)